umgbhalla/starred/README.md

 - [noctuid/tdrop](https://github.com/noctuid/tdrop) - A Glorified WM-Independent Dropdown Creator
 - [jain-aayush/dotfiles-bspwm](https://github.com/jain-aayush/dotfiles-bspwm) -
 - [adi1090x/polybar-themes](https://github.com/adi1090x/polybar-themes) - A huge collection of polybar themes with different styles, colors and variants.
+- [pystardust/ani-cli](https://github.com/pystardust/ani-cli) - A cli tool to browse and play anime
 - [il-mich/asus-health-charging](https://github.com/il-mich/asus-health-charging) - Trying to provide the functionality of the infamous Windows only official tool by Asus
 - [tadly/hideIt.sh](https://github.com/tadly/hideIt.sh) - Automagically hide/show a window by its name when the cursor is within a defined region or you mouse over it.
 - [mahmoudk1000/dotfiles](https://github.com/mahmoudk1000/dotfiles) - files that start . and makes my Linux box awesome.